 Watch This Presentation Now

-If you are a member of Las Villas del Norte just click on the image below to watch the presentation (must log in first).
+If you are a member of Las Villas del Norte just click on the button below to be taken to the page where you can watch the presentation.

 Not a Member Yet?

 Join Las Villas del Norte today and you can watch this presentation online today, plus many more.
 You will also get our eBook "Las Villas del Norte, The 1757 Censuses of Laredo, Dolores, Revilla, Mier, Camargo, and Reynosa", plus the e-versions of our Journals, including a ton of other great resources to help you in your genealogy.